weils302/hugo-academic-personal/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there!
 This is Willis' personal website.
 Recently I have found that it is interesting to make such a website.
-I would like to share any interesting things that I have thought or experienced in here.
+I would like to share some interesting things that I have thought or experienced in here.

 Now I am affiliated to Gifu University as a researcher.
 I have taken part in researches related to remote sensing, geographic information system, hydrology and deep learning.
-Please check my ORCID or ResearchGate page for more detailed academic information from the links in the left.
+Please check my ORCID or ResearchGate page for more detailed academic information from the links in this page.

-I am also taking pictures and making video clips as part of my hobbies.
-You can see my works from my Bilibili page and public account page of WeChat from the links in the left.
+I am also taking pictures and making video clips as a part of my hobbies.
+You can see my works from my Bilibili page and public account page of WeChat from the links in this page.
 Although I am not a professional programmer and still learning about programming, I love writing different kinds of interesting programs using Python.
 If you have any good idea about programming, feel free to share with me.

 Besides, I like challenging works in different fields.
 I would like to share my challenging experiences in this website later.